beetbox/beets/docs/plugins/kodiupdate.rst

         pwd: kodi

-With the basic configuration settings above, the ``kodiupdate`` plugin will notify Kodi to scan your entire music library after the import operation has completed.
-For large music libraries you may prefer to have Kodi only scan the directory where each album was imported.
-To enable this behavior, add `source` and `library` settings, like this:
+With the basic configuration settings above, the ``kodiupdate`` plugin will notify Kodi to scan your entire music library after any changes to the beets database.
+For importing albums into large music libraries you may prefer to have Kodi only scan the directory where each album was imported.
+To enable this behavior, add a `source` setting, which reflects the Kodi `Music` source found in Kodi's sources.xml file, and a `library` setting, which indicates exactly how much of the beets library album path should be removed before appending the remaining portion to the `source`:

     kodi:
         host: localhost